or4/react-virtualized-select-box/README.md

 You can customize it as you need.

-## Exapmle
+## Example

 ![video example](https://github.com/or4/react-simpple-virtualized-select-box/blob/master/video.gif)

 ## Install

-npm install react-simpple-virtualized-select-box@latest
+npm install react-simple-virtualized-select-box@latest

 ## Using